 People on the subscriber list will get notified of promotions, blog posts, and tons of other content and products from the business.
 The subscription network is a way to put a lot of a company’s other marketing tactics together into one package.

-There, you have it – 8 marketing ideas to take your online store to the top.
+There, you have it – 8 ecommerce marketing ideas to take your online store to the top.
 These are just some unique ones from the top of my head.

-There are a lot more features you can use to stand out like accepting crypto payments, clearly stating out the environmental impact of products you sell (like Patagonia does), or providing excellent customer service (like Zappos).
+There are a lot more features you can use to stand out like accepting crypto payments, clearly stating the environmental impact of products you sell (like Patagonia does), or providing excellent customer service (like Zappos).